department-of-veterans-affairs/filterable-file-log/readme.md

 # Filterable File Log
 A fork of the official [Kong file log plugin](https://github.com/Kong/kong/tree/0.14.1/kong/plugins/file-log) that supports filtering fields from the log.

-Supports Kong 0.14.1
+This plugin also logs a subset of claims from a JWT that is presented in an `Authorization: Bearer` header.
+This behavior is not configurable, and the claims logged are hardcoded.

+## Compatibility
+This plugin is forked from Kong 0.14.1, but supports Kong 1.x.

 ## Local Development